JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 reloadscheme |

 ## EditablePanel
-A panel that can have other panels inside of it.
-Derives from Panel.
-This panel can be created freely.
+A panel that can have other panels inside of it Derives from Panel
+This panel can be created

 Parameter | Default Value | Data Type
 --------- | ------------- | ---------
 skip_autoresize | "0" | bool